-Bill Feret, in his 1984 book, LURE OF THE TROPIX, said of Acquanetta, "She has never clarified her ambiguous origins, which over the years have varied between being an Arapahoe Indian from Wyoming, a Latin from Venezuela, or a black girl from Pennsylvania..."
-Certainly, her exotic and sultry beauty and the ambiguity of her past add to the mystique.
+Bill Feret, in his 1984 book, LURE OF THE TROPIX, said of Acquanetta, "She has never clarified her ambiguous origins, which over the years have varied between being an Arapaho Indian from Wyoming, a Latin from Venezuela, or a black girl from Pennsylvania..."
+Certainly, her exotic and sultry beauty and the ambiguity of her past added to the mystique.

 According to a Life magazine article from the August 24, 1942 issue, "Burnu's origins are veiled in mystery.
 A year ago in New York she read some newspaper stories about Pan-American relations.
 So she decided to pose as a Venezuelan..."
 She even affected an accent.
 Said Acquanetta, "I looked the part -- I was dark and exotic..."

 |Nothing sarong here: a still from RHYTHM OF THE ISLANDS (1943).|

 Acquanetta met a press agent for Universal Studios producer Walter Wanger, who got her a job with the producer and dubbed her the 'Venezuelan Volcano'.
 According to Life, "The volcano blew up, however, when Burnu was unable to produce any identification for the Screen Actors Guild, finally insisted her parents were Arapaho Indians from Ozone, Wyo. where she says she was born in 1921...After seeing her dance and swim, Hollywood has decided, in any case, Burnu's future is more important than her past."